 Today is my grandmother’s 81st birthday.
 She can no longer make blackberry pies or garden or fish or drive herself to church 3 or 4 times a week.
 She can’t do any of these things, because she can’t remember how to do them.

 My grandmother taught me how to sew.
 She taught me how to bake a cake.
 She was the person who heard me spell my winning word when I qualified for the Scripps National Bee in 3rd grade.
-She took me fishing, picked me up from athletic practices, whooped my behind when I needed, and made me wear stockings to church even though Ihated it.
-She showed me what grace looks like in action and reminded me that there’s never a need to raise your voice…and if you did, you often looked silly doing it (my sisters, cousins, and I always laughed at her for trying to yell at us).
+She took me fishing, picked me up from athletic practices, disciplined me when necessary, and made me wear stockings to church even though I hated it.
+She showed me what grace looks like in action and reminded me that raising my voice wasn’t the only way to be seen or heard.
 She was devoted to her church, but more than that, she was committed to the idea of loving thy neighbor as thyself.
 She is the one and only person I have called “mama” my entire life.
 She’s strong, a classic example of not succumbing to the woes of the world.

 I cannot be in Texas today to celebrate her birthday.
 Even if I was, she wouldn’t know who I am.
 Instead, I celebrate her day by baking a blackberry pie (not as good as hers…no time to make dough from scratch), and committing to volunteer at least 20 hours over the next six weeks.
 What better way to celebrate the person who taught me the beauty of working with my hands and the joy of helping others?